-Wastewater treatment for the District is being provided by a 200,000 gallon per day ("gpd") and a 900,000 gpd interim leased package plants.
+Wastewater treatment for the District is being provided by 200,000 gallon per day ("gpd") and 900,000 gpd interim leased package plants.
 Based on 250 gpd/ESFC, the interim wastewater treatment plants have capacity to serve 4,400 ESFCs, which is sufficient to serve the existing development in the District.
 The District funded the design and construction of a future permanent 1.20 MGD Wastewater Treatment Plant with a portion of the proceeds of the Prior Bonds.
-This future wastewater treatment plant will be located at the Wastewater Treatment Plant No. 2 site and replace the existing leased package plants.
 The 1.20 MGD permanent wastewater treatment plant is expected to be complete and operational in the third quarter of 2022.